Meredith double clear in the Grand Prix in Münster

 "It was a roller coaster ride," Meredith had to admit.
 But everyone was happy in the end: Germany won the bronze medal in team jumping and therefore had overcome a 8 year long period without any Olympic medals (in Beijing and London).

 For Meredith, it is the first Olympic medal: "I am very happy today."
+It was her childhood dream come true that she once created for a project in school.

 Daniel Deusser also had one fence down so only Ludger Beerbaum was able to secure a jump-off for bronze for the German team riding a clear round.
 Meredith´s brother-in-law handled the pressure situation and showed an outstanding clear round.
+All the German riders rode very well but until the jump-off but luck had not been on their side.

 In the jump-off Germany went against Canada.
 But the first rider for the Northern Americans, Yann Candele, had one fence down while Christian Ahlmann had a very good round without any faults.
 Ahead of Meredith Canada's Tiffany Foster went clear.
 However, Meredith showed another perfect round for Germany – and Nacho was even faster than Foster´s horse.
 After Canadian rider Amy Miller had one fence down, Daniel Deusser was able to secure the German victory and rode another very good clear round.
 The final two riders of both nations (Ludger Beerbaum and Eric Lamaze) therefore no longer needed to ride the course.
 Germany got bronze, everyone was just incredibly happy.